-As at 1 April 2022, the clinical commissioning group is not subject to any directions from NHS England issued under Section 14Z21 of the National Health Service Act 2006.
+As at 30th June 2022 the clinical commissioning group remained subject to directions from NHSE England issued under Section 14Z21 of the National Health Service Act 2006.

 Scope of responsibility

 As accountable officer, I have responsibility for maintaining a sound system of internal control that supports the achievement of the CCG's policies, aims and objectives, whilst safeguarding the public funds and assets for which I am personally responsible, in accordance with the responsibilities assigned to me in Managing Public Money.
 I also acknowledge my responsibilities as set out under the National Health Service Act 2006 (as amended) and in my CCG accountable officer appointment letter.